 Robert Rauschenberg Oral History Project

 In an effort to preserve the legacy of Rauschenberg’s life and work, the Robert Rauschenberg Foundation, in collaboration with INCITE/Columbia Center for Oral History Research, has undertaken the Robert Rauschenberg Oral History Project.
-This collection of firsthand accounts, as told by the artist’s family, friends, and many collaborators, will be housed on the foundation website.
-Upon completion of the project in 2016, transcripts will also be available on the Columbia University website and in its Rare Books and Manuscript Library.
+This collection of firsthand accounts, as told by the artist’s family, friends, and many collaborators, is housed on the foundation website.
+Transcripts will also be available on the Columbia University website and in its Rare Books and Manuscript Library.

 We will continue to roll out more as transcripts are finalized.
 An illustrated pdf of the entire transcript is provided for each oral history.
 Select oral histories also include a short biography of the narrator, an excerpt from the interview transcript, documentary photography, and a short video or audio clip.

 The Reminiscences of PERSON, DATE.
 Robert Rauschenberg Oral History Project.
 Conducted in collaboration with INCITE/Columbia Center for Oral History Research.
 Robert Rauschenberg Foundation Archives.

 In 2010, a preliminary oral history project, Interviews with Rauschenberg Friends and Associates, was undertaken by Karen Thomas of Film Odyssey at the request of the Robert Rauschenberg Revocable Trust.
 More information on this earlier project, including how to make an appointment to view transcripts, can be found on our archives collection page.